aws/aws-sdk-js-v3/supplemental-docs/EFFECTIVE_PRACTICES.md

 const objects = await client.send(new ListObjectsV2Command({ Bucket }));
 ```

-If you find a need to create a new client because of capacity issues with a single client,
+If you need to create a new client because of capacity issues with a single client,
 see [parallel workloads in Node.js](./performance/parallel-workloads-node-js.md).

 ### (2) Avoid reading or mutating the AWS SDK client configuration object after instantiating the client